Captain John Hayes

 The Sheriff’s Office has thirteen, full-time Court Security Officers.
 Court Security Officers are responsible for protecting the Sangamon County Court Complex facility.
 Their responsibilities include screening everyone who enters the building to detect weapons or illegal contraband, as well as searching packages or other containers entering the court building.
 Court Security Officers also secure the halls, offices, and courtrooms.
 Officers provide personal protection for Judges, elected officials, attorneys, county employees, and all other personnel within the building.
 These officers are trained in various aspects of security and law enforcement, including the recognition and detection of explosive devices, crowd control, and arrest and apprehension techniques.
 In addition, Court Security Officers are responsible for securing and transporting juvenile suspects between the Juvenile Detention Facility and court as necessary.
 The Court Security Officers are commanded by a Court Security Lieutenant and one Court Security Sergeant.
 A staff of four part-time bailiffs, who assist with daily court operations and trials, also fall under the Court Security Division.

 The Sangamon County Sheriff’s Office Crisis Negotiations Unit is comprised of members who are uniquely trained to negotiate with people in crisis.
 Crisis can be a mental health deterioration where the person poses a danger to themselves or others, suspects who have barricaded themselves and are threatening danger to law enforcement or others who try and approach, or suspects who have taken hostages to demand a desirable outcome for themselves.
 The goal of CNU in any of these situations is to facilitate a peaceful resolution with the utmost emphasis on safety of the general public, law enforcement officers, and subject in crisis, while working in collaboration with the Sangamon County Sheriff’s Office Tactical Response Unit to achieve this goal.
-CNU includes members of the Sangamon County Sheriff’s Office, Menard County Sheriff’s Office, University of Illinois -Springfield Police Department, Chatham Police Department, and Capitol Police Department.
+CNU includes members of the Sangamon County Sheriff’s Office, Menard County Sheriff’s Office and Chatham Police Department.

 The Sangamon County Sheriff's Honor Guard Unit represents the men and women of the Sheriff’s Office in parades, funerals, public demonstrations, and presentation of the national colors at public events.
 The Honor Guard also participates in the Illinois Police Memorial Ceremonies at the Illinois State Capitol every May; and at the National Law Enforcement Officers Memorial Services & National Police Week in Washington D.C. in May of every other year.
 The Honor Guard is comprised of Deputies, Court Security Officers, and Correctional Officers.
 The majority of the funds needed to purchase uniforms, equipment, and for travel expenses are raised by the unit members through community donations and various fund-raising events throughout the year.
 The Honor Guard has received numerous awards in competitions and takes great pride in representing the Sangamon County Sheriff’s Office.

-The K-9 Unit consists of two handler/canine teams, Deputy Dickason/K-9 "Rajah" and Deputy Tweryon/K-9 "Asa", and is supervised by the Commander of Operations.
+The K-9 Unit consists of three handler/canine teams, Deputy Dickason/K-9 "Brax", Sergeant Tweryon/K-9 "Asa" and Deputy Tudoreanu/K-9 "Ivo", and is supervised by the Commander of Operations.
 They are currently assigned to power shifts for optimal coverage.
 The canine teams must go through extensive training and continuing certification.
-Both of the canines are "dual-purpose", which means they are trained in multiple functions such as tracking, building searches, article searches, handler protection and narcotics detection.
-The two teams provide numerous community service demonstrations every year and are used regularly by various school administrators to conduct drug ‘sniffs’ within the local schools.
+All of the canines are "dual-purpose", which means they are trained in multiple functions such as tracking, building searches, article searches, handler protection and narcotics detection.
+The three teams provide numerous community service demonstrations every year and are used regularly by various school administrators to conduct drug ‘sniffs’ within the local schools.

-The SCSO Patrol Division consists of 47 sworn Deputies, Sergeants and Lieutenants.
+The SCSO Patrol Division consists of 52 sworn Deputies, Sergeants and Lieutenants.
 There are three shifts; days, evenings and midnights, that cover 24 hours a day 7 days a week.
-Included in the 47 sworn Deputies are two K-9 Handlers that cover a daytime and nighttime power shift.
+Included in the 52 sworn Deputies are three K-9 Handlers that cover a daytime and nighttime power shift and 2 Deputies assigned to the Springfield Mass Transit District.
 In addition to handling calls for service, the Patrol Division executes arrests warrants and conducts traffic enforcement, as well as serves summons, civil papers, evictions and orders of protection.
 Many of the SCSO Patrol Deputies have secondary functions such as; Crime Scene Technician, Field Training Officer, DUI Officer, Accident Reconstruction Officer, Tactical Response Member and Crisis Negotiation Member.
 All Deputies assigned to the Patrol Division have marked squad cars, with the exception of the shift Lieutenants.

 Tactical Response Unit (TRU)